All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 Written documentation on this uniform:

 March 1888: “[Brooklyn owner] Brynes’ big team will appear in blue stockings, belts and caps, with shirts and pants made of white, stamped with small blue check.”
 From the St. Paul Globe, March 25, 1888.
 Research from Don Stokes.
-Note, other documentation from later in 1888 suggested the checks were red, not blue.
+This report was picked-up by several newspapers.
+To date, there is no other documentation found to suggest the team wore blue stockings, blue caps and blue uniform checks.

 March 1888: “The Brooklyn sluggers will appear in a peculiar uniform consisting of shirts and pants made of pure white flannel stamped with small blue checks and with blue stockings, belts and caps.”
 From the St. Louis Post-Dispatch, March 26, 1888, citing the Cincinnati Commercial.
 Research from Gary and Oliver Kodner.
-Note, other documentation from later in 1888 suggested the checks were red, not blue.
+This report was picked-up by several newspapers.
+To date, there is no other documentation found to suggest the team wore blue stockings, blue caps and blue uniform checks.

 April 18, 1888, Brooklyn v.
-Cleveland at Brooklyn, Washington Park, opening day: “The sixteen [Brooklyn] men wore their new uniforms for the first time.
+Cleveland, at Brooklyn, Washington Park, opening day: “The sixteen [Brooklyn] men wore their new uniforms for the first time.
 As they came on the field the crowd burst into hearty applause.
 The new suits are of white, with a narrow maroon check.
 The visor caps have a wide maroon stripe running from end to end in a white ground.
 The stockings and belts are also maroon.”
 From the New York Press, April 19, 1888.

 April 1888: “Brooklyn–Maroon and white striped hats, red and white checked uniforms.”
 From the New York Times, April 19, 1888.
 Research from Clifford Blau.